Abdullah-Ashehry/100-days-of-code/log.md

 **Today's Progress**: Today's progress was kind of low, I spent most of time trying to recreate a bug I got on my found when I deployed the website, however I couldn't replicate the bug in the responsive view to see what's causing it, the team leader approved my design and the team suggested a few minor edits such as padding, margins and colors as expected.

 **Thoughts**: I hate finding cross platform bugs, I am still not sure why I can't reproduce the bug in the PC so I can try to fix it.

+### Day 12: Sept 23, Thurusday

+**Today's Progress**: Today's progress consisted mostly of deeping diver into react, finding bugs and replicating them, also I started on a small project for a restaurant demo to prepare for my senior project.

+**Thoughts**: I should focus on mobile development for my project, the website is going to be simple.